 docker run -it --link test-mysql:mysql --rm mysql sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD"'

-test-mysql container, you created a root password as an environment variable, and the above command references it (as $MYSQL_ENV_MYSQL_ROOT_PASSWORD).
+test-mysql container, you created a root password as an environment variable, and the above command references it as

-You should see the mysql prompt:
+You should see the MySQL prompt.

-npm -g loopback-cli
+npm -g loopback-cli), enter

 cd into the directory name you chose.

-Now create a connection to MySQL with lb datasource:
+Now create a connection to MySQL with

-And enter the connection information:
+And enter the connection information.

 mysql://root:pwd@localhost:8083/mysql in this case because we are using the container created by

-Next we’ll create our model with
+Next, we’ll create our model with

 If you want a list of all the properties and their types in LoopBack format for this sample dataset, you can find it here.

 Check to make sure your MySQL container is up and running with

-And open the Explorer URL in your browser:
+Open the Explorer URL in your browser.